 Find out if you’re able to save money on your mortgage by making an enquiry.
-Our advisors will then call you back to calculate what’s possible.
+Our experts will then call you back to calculate your options.

 What is an offset mortgage?

 An offset mortgage allows you to link your mortgage to your savings account, so you can offset the amount of interest you owe on your mortgage.
 This can be a great way to reduce the overall cost of your mortgage.
 That said, you won’t earn interest on your savings as a result.

-An offset mortgage can also be used to reduce your mortgage term as opposed to reducing your payments.
-You may be comfortable in paying your mortgage and have no desire to reduce your monthly payments.
-In this case, reducing your mortgage term instead will give you the opportunity to become mortgage-free earlier.
+An offset mortgage can be used to reduce your mortgage term in addition to reducing your payments.
+You may be comfortable paying your mortgage and have no desire to reduce your monthly payments.
+In this case, reducing your mortgage term instead will give you the opportunity to pay off your mortgage much sooner.

 Offset mortgage rates

 It’s not uncommon for offset mortgage rates to be slightly higher than regular mortgage rates.
 After all, you’ll be using your savings to minimise your balance, so a slightly higher rate can be justified.
-Furthermore, you’re still likely to save money on your mortgage.
+Furthermore, you’re still likely to save money on your mortgage each month.

-Even if you don’t have a lot of savings, a small amount can still bring your monthly payments down each month.
+Even if you don’t have a lot of savings, a small amount can still bring your monthly payments down.
 A small saving each month can accumulate to a large saving when calculating the overall cost of your mortgage.

-Many offset mortgage lenders allow borrowers to add to their savings account or withdraw funds when needed.
+Many offset mortgage lenders allow borrowers to add to their savings accounts or withdraw funds when needed.
 If you withdraw funds, your mortgage payments will increase.
-On the other hand, adding funds to your savings account will reduce your payments further.
+In comparison, adding funds to your savings account will reduce your payments further.
 This is because you’re able to offset more of your mortgage with a larger amount of savings.

 Some mortgage deals may allow you to make overpayments.
-That being said, it’s often more viable to add the additional funds to your savings account.
-Although an overpayment will bring your mortgage balance down, adding additional savings will also have the same effect.
-The only difference is that you’d still be able to access funds from your savings account, whereas once you make a mortgage payment, the funds are irretrievable unless you remortgage and release equity.
+That being said, it’s often more viable to add additional funds to your savings account.
+Although an overpayment will bring your mortgage balance down, additional savings will also have the same effect.
+The only difference is that you’d still be able to access your savings.
+Once you make an overpayment, the funds are irretrievable unless you remortgage and release equity.

 Calculating how to save the most on your mortgage

 Whether you choose an offset or a regular mortgage, it’s definitely worth calculating the costs involved before making a decision.
-With extremely low-interest rates, savings in a bank aren’t really giving you the benefit they potentially could.
+With extremely low-interest rates, savings aren’t likely to be giving you the benefit they potentially could.

-Offsetting your mortgage can also enable you to use your savings as security for a mortgage deposit for a child or family member.
+Offsetting your mortgage can allow you to use your savings as security for a mortgage deposit for a child or family member.
 This can be great for when you don’t want to gift a mortgage deposit but would consider being a guarantor instead.
-Once part of the mortgage is repaid, lenders typically allow guarantors to access funds as they no longer need security for the loan.
+Once part of the mortgage is repaid, lenders typically allow guarantors to access their savings as they no longer need security for the loan.

 How mortgage advisors can help